SimVascular/simvascular.github.io-archive/source/documentation/installation/_mac.md

 		Go to System Preferences -> Security & Privacy -> General, click “Open Anyway”.
 		If it doesn't work, turn on  "Anywhere" for "Allow apps downloaded from"; After SimVascular launches, turn it back on to "Mac App Store and identified developers".

+4. SimVascular still provides the old GUI.
+If you want to launch SimVascular with the old GUI by default:

+		Open a terminal.
+		Run "touch ~/.simvascular_default_tcl" which creates an empty file.

+5. To access the full functions of SimVascular Simulation tool, it's required to install svSolvers.
+There is a separate installer for svSolvers at simtk.org

-5. (Optional) You can also launch SimVascular using the Terminal.
+6. (Optional) You can also launch SimVascular using the Terminal.
 To install the SimvVascular command line tools run:

 		sudo /Applications/SimVascular.app/Contents/Resources/setup-symlinks.sh